-Outsourcing and offshoring are often confused while they related to different processes.
+Outsourcing and offshoring are often confused when they are related to different processes.
 While outsourcing is the transfer of an organizational function, including manufacturing, to an entity (subcontractor) outside the firm, it takes place irrespective of the geographical context.
-Outsourcing can take place without the same country or to another continent.
+Outsourcing can take place within the same country or on another continent.
 Offshoring relates to the geographical context of the relocation, which can take two main dimensions:

 - Farshoring.
-Involves moving activities over long distances, such as in another continent.
-Different time zones makes coordination more complex.
-Farshoring increases the demand for long distance transportation, such as maritime shipping and air cargo.
+Involves moving activities over long distances, such as another continent.
+Different time zones make coordination more complex.
+Farshoring increases the demand for long-distance transportation, such as maritime shipping and air cargo.

 Therefore, outsourcing can take place without offshoring, and offshoring can occur without outsourcing.
 Still, outsourcing is usually associated with offshoring.